 If you experience unusual or abnormal tingling or burning sensations, weakness and/or pain in your hands and feet, it’s essential to seek immediate medical attention in order to receive a proper diagnosis of the cause of your specific signs and symptoms.
 Early diagnosis can help prevent further nerve injury.
 And early laser treatment can help before symptoms really become severe.
 Visit www.neuropathycure.org.

 The information herein on "LLT Laser Therapy for Peripheral Neuropathy El Paso, TX.
-(2019)" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+(2019)" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.